SmellySalami/test/# test.md

 - The films of Denys Arcand have been popular in Quebec and across the country, and have won international awards.
 - Canadian filmmakers: Norman Jewison and Atom Egoyan.
 - **Basketball** was invented by Canadian James Naismith in 1891.
-- In 1996 at the Olympic Summer Games, Donovan Bailey became a world record sprinter and double Olympic gold medallist.
+- In 1996 at the Olympic Summer Games, **Donovan Bailey**: world record sprinter and double Olympic gold medallist.
 - Chantal Petitclerc became a world champion wheelchair racer and Paralympic gold medalist.
 - One of the greatest hockey players of all time, **Wayne Gretzky**, played for the Edmonton Oilers from 1979 to 1988.
 - In 1980, **Terry Fox**, a British Columbian who lost his right leg to cancer at the age of 18, began a cross-country run, the “Marathon of Hope,” to raise money for cancer research.
 He became a hero to Canadians.
 While he did not finish the run and ultimately lost his battle with cancer, his legacy continues through yearly fundraising events in his name.
-- In 1985, fellow British Columbian Rick Hansen circled the globe in a wheelchair to raise funds for spinal cord research.
+- In 1985, fellow British Columbian **Rick Hansen** circled the globe in a wheelchair to raise funds for spinal cord research.
 Canadian advances in science and technology are world renowned and have changed the way the world communicates and does business.
 - Marshall McLuhan and Harold Innis were pioneer thinkers.
 - Since 1989, the Canadian Space Agency and Canadian astronauts have participated in space exploration, often using the Canadian-designed and built **Canadarm**.
 - Gerhard Herzberg, a refugee from Nazi Germany, John Polanyi, Sidney Altman, Richard E. Taylor, Michael Smith and Bertram Brockhouse were Nobel Prize-winning scientists.